vishalsachdev/ai-taskforce/RESEARCH-METHODOLOGY-ARTICLE.md

 **A Case Study in Rigorous, Efficient Academic Research Using Coordinated AI Agents**

+> **⚠️ Methodological Transparency**: This is an **experiment in AI-assisted research with human steering**.
+We document this methodology openly to advance the conversation about how AI can augment—not replace—academic research capacity.
+AI agents (powered by [Claude Flow](https://github.com/ruvnet/claude-flow)) executed parallel research under human orchestration, with human expertise guiding all strategic decisions.

 ---

-When the University of Illinois Campus AI Curriculum Task Force received its charge from Provost Coleman in November 2025, the timeline was aggressive: deliver a short summary by December 19 and a comprehensive report by January 19.
+When the [University of Illinois Campus AI Curriculum Task Force](https://provost.illinois.edu/about/committees/education-2/campus-ai-curriculum-task-force/) received its charge from Provost Coleman in November 2025, the timeline was aggressive: deliver a short summary by December 19 and a comprehensive report by January 19.
 The six charges—ranging from designing a campus-wide AI minor to developing X+AI blended degrees—demanded deep institutional knowledge, competitive analysis across peer universities, curriculum design expertise, ethics frameworks, and detailed financial modeling.

 Traditionally, this level of research would require a team of graduate research assistants working for months, combing through hundreds of sources, conducting interviews, and synthesizing findings across disparate domains.
 We took a different approach: deploying a coordinated swarm of six specialized AI research agents, each focusing on a critical domain, working in parallel over a single intensive day.